-Passion was the reason why I would wake up at 4:30 AM so I can be on air at 6 AM for the morning show and get home some days as late as midnight because I also had to anchor the late-night news.
+Passion was the reason why I would wake up at 4:30 AM so I could be on air at 6 AM for the morning show and get home some days as late as midnight because I also had to anchor the late-night news.
 I spent the early years of my career life on such a tight and often stressful schedule without a car of my own.
 This means I was commuting by public transport or depending on friends and colleagues for a ride.

-I have therefore concluded that when there is passion, excitement and satisfaction are more rewarding while money and all other issues become secondary.
+I have therefore concluded that when there is passion, excitement, and satisfaction are more rewarding while money and all other issues become secondary.

 Synonyms of Passion